What are the Benefits of Flexible Endoscopic Evlauation of Swallowing?

 - Immediate Results: we print our comprehensive, outcome driven reports on site before leaving the facility.

-- Expert Decannulation Input: Information pertaining to if a patient with a tracheostomy may be a candidate for tracheostomy removal as it relates to the swallow and cough mechanism.
+- Evidence-Based Decannulation Input: Information pertaining to if a patient with a tracheostomy may be a candidate for tracheostomy removal as it relates to the swallow and cough mechanism.

 - Increased SLP Productivity: we only bill for FEES allowing the treating SLP to bill for swallow evaluation/treatment in the same day.
 We encourage facility SLPs to be present and participate in the study.